 You’ve probably heard a lot of “facts” about Russia that you assume to be true.
 They are irritating and sometimes even offensive.
-Don’t make the same mistake: these myths about Russia are just that – myths!
+Don’t make the same mistake: These myths about Russia are just that – myths.

-It's Always Cold in Russia
+It's Always Cold

 Yes, Russia is one of the coldest countries in the world in the winter, with frosts of up to -30 degrees Celsius (-22 Fahrenheit) common in the Moscow area and getting even colder further North.
 However, a lot of regions in Russia also have incredibly warm summers, and very mild fall and spring seasons.

 Russia is not any more dangerous than any other big country!
 Of course, every city has its bad neighborhoods, and if you’re looking for trouble, you will always find it.
 However, if you abide by normal safety rules and don’t do anything illegal, you will not be in any more danger than you would be in New York or Paris.
-There are also a lot of police in Russia, which can be a different problem, but also means that it’s very safe on Russian streets.
+There is also a lot of police in Russia, which can be a different problem, but also means that it’s very safe on Russian streets.

 Russians Are Alcoholics